suffolklibraries/lgc/content/collections/events/saturday-art-club-16-04.md

     content:
       -
         type: text
-        text: 'Each session lasts 90 minutes and is drop off.'
+        text: 'These sessions will now run over school holidays!'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'There is the opportunity to work towards an Arts Award qualification, so chat to Lulu if that is something you are interested in.'
+        text: 'Based at the Suffolk Archives building The Hold, this is a weekly art club for 5-10 year olds, having creative fun and exploring process art.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'These sessions will now run over school holidays!'
+        text: 'Each session lasts 90 minutes and is drop off - all staff are DBS checked and paediatric first aid qualified, along with safeguarding training.
+If you would like to see any of these policies, please ask.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'Rock Paper Scissors offer a number of free spaces each week via our community partners, the price you pay goes towards subsidising these - if you want to find out more, email '
+      -
+        type: text
+        marks:
+          -
+            type: link
+            attrs:
+              href: 'mailto:team@rockpaperscissors.org.uk'
+              rel: null
+              target: null
+              title: null
+        text: team@rockpaperscissors.org.uk
   -
     type: heading
     attrs: